 If we don’t press a key, then the system just boots, and more often than not, to be honest, the hidden menu option is usually specified.
 That’s the major global settings.
 We can add a few more if we need, such as fallback options just in case the default option fails,

 Now let’s have a quick look at the operating specific setting.
 So, back to our GRUB config file, and we have got two operating systems defined, RHEL 6 and Windows 8.

-For each operating system, we need a minimum of three lines, title, root, and kernel, and for Linux, we need another line, initrd.
+We need a minimum of three lines, title, root, and kernel, for each operating system, and for Linux, we need another line, initrd.

 So, the title is arbitrary.
 You can put pretty much whatever you want in here.
 We did that with the Windows 8 option.
 GRUB didn’t recognize the operating system.
 Just put others, so we manually changed it to Windows 8.